Semester in France

-The semester in France program partners with the Centre Universitaire d'Etudes Françaises at the Université de Grenoble III, where you'll take courses in French language and culture.
+The semester in France program partners with the Centre Universitaire d'Etudes Francaises at the Université de Grenoble III, where you will take courses in French language and culture.
 You'll also live with a local family and learn about the French way of life firsthand.

 - Things to do

 - Ride the cable car up to the Bastille, and enjoy a gorgeous view of Grenoble for €5.45 round trip

 - Take public transit to one of the many mountain hiking trails or ski resorts during the winter

 - Go roller skating at the Parc Paul Mistral, a large park at the center of town

 - Enjoy a wide range of traditional and avant-garde films, theater productions and concerts the city offers year-round

 The program also includes excursions to regional destinations like Villard-de-Lans and the Chartreuse Mountainsand and extended trips to Paris/Versailles, Lyon and Taize.

 - Approx. 158,000, with more than 500,000 in the metropolitan area.

 - Temperatures in Grenoble typically range from just below freezing in the winter to about 85°F (30°C) in the summer.